Slow Burn Relationship: A Week of Choosing Calm Over the Spark

-The first time calm attraction shows up, it can feel suspiciously quiet.
+The first time a slow burn relationship shows up, it can feel suspiciously quiet.

 There may be no dramatic drop in your stomach, no twenty-minute voice note to decode, no sudden need to become more interesting so the other person does not lose interest.
 You might simply feel respected.
 You might get a clear text.
 You might sleep normally after the date.